Rodgers, NFL players urge league to nix turf, go with grass

 All those 49ers injuries prompted a review involving representatives from the NFL, NFLPA, MetLife Stadium, the Jets, the Giants, the turf maker and an independent field inspector.
 They concluded that the field met all applicable standards and protocols for NFL surfaces.

+“We evaluate our field each season and historically have replaced our playing surface every 3-4 years,” the statement said.
+“We have made the decision to replace the field in 2023 and are currently reviewing proposals from multiple vendors for a new synthetic surface.”

+NJ Advance Media and ESPN first reported the planned changes at MetLife Stadium.

-Two years later, Tretter — now with players like Rodgers standing behind him — insists the standards need to be raised.
+Two years after beginning his campaign, Tretter — now with players like Rodgers standing behind him — insists the standards need to be raised around the NFL.

 “As players, we have a simple message for the league: stop with the lip service, stop with the media spin, stop pretending you care,” he said.
 “And if you actually do care, take the actionable steps to fix the problems our union has identified, especially those issues you actually agree with.”